ScottBain96/myDiscordBot/README.md

 <img src= "images/pythonBot4.PNG" >

-The reverse can also be done. (?unmute + username)
+Muted users can also be unmuted again. (?unmute + username)

 <img src= "images/pythonBot5.PNG" >

 As you can see, the "Muted" role is reverted to None.
+Using roles allows to administrate the priviledges of users in the server and facilitates moderation in bigger comunity servers.

 <img src= "images/pythonBot6.PNG" >